♦ PROfane PROfile PROlogue ♦

-Mark Mathew Braunstein's writer rap sheet includes four books, one praised by the Washington Post as “remarkably intelligent.”
+Mark Mathew Braunstein's writer rap sheet includes five books, one praised by the Washington Post as “remarkably intelligent.”
 The diverse topics of his books and more than a hundred ephemeral articles in glossy magazines include art, literature, holistic health, vegan vegetarianism, wildlife conservation, mobility disability, indoor gardening, cannabis culture, and drug law reform.
 His reader rap sheet includes the nearly entire oeuvres of way too many dead white males such as Melville and Thoreau, Tolstoy and Dostoevsky, Rilke and Kafka, Blake and Beckett, Plato and Epictetus, Nietzsche and Schopenhauer, and his guru and mentor and doctor Seuss, to name some whose rhymes and rants he somehow survived while neither going crazy nor growing wise.

 Painting himself into a corner as an abstract artist, he did time as an inmate in the penal colony of Manhattan until he made his prison break and bartered his brush for a pen.
 For the next quarter of a century, he was on the lam at a hideout in a wildlife refuge in Connecticut where as an ape man who does not smell like a predator the deer did not flee him, where chickadees perched upon him, and where nocturnal wildlife parked themselves on his driveway.
 That nocturnal species of youthful female hominids engaged in mating rituals with random older males.
 The females inspired Braunstein to write a field guide about them, titled Good Girls on Bad Drugs.
 Having completed that book about streetwalking, he is now writing a book about walking.